getdagnis/2020/README.md

 Once the JSON "database" is created, it uses pure Vanilla JS/HTML to display a static portfolio site (public/index.html).

-Start the admin server with: nodemon app
+Clone & launch with: nodemon app

+Admin: /admin